 - Identify the liable parties

-- Understand Louisiana’s statute of limitations that sets a deadline on your case
+- Understand Louisiana’s statute of limitations that sets a deadline for your case

 - Handle your claim or personal injury lawsuit

-Before you and your legal team can pursue compensation for your collision injuries, you must accurately identify the liable party or parties.
+Before you and your legal team can sue someone personally for the truck accident, you must accurately identify the liable party or parties.
 In truck accident cases, this is rarely straightforward.
 In most car crashes, the driver who acts negligently and causes the accident is liable.
 When it comes to truck accidents, though, the liable parties could include:

 - The truck driver